Can ironSource Ltd. (IS) Remain Competitive?

-ironSource Ltd. (NYSE:IS) went down by -0.13% from its latest closing price compared to the recent 1-year high of $13.14.
-The company’s stock price has collected -6.90% of loss in the last five trading sessions.
+ironSource Ltd. (NYSE:IS) went up by 1.70% from its latest closing price compared to the recent 1-year high of $13.14.
+The company’s stock price has collected 2.75% of gains in the last five trading sessions.
 Barron’s reported on 07/14/22 that Cathie Wood’s ARK Buys 1 Million Shares of Unity After Its Purchase of IronSource

 Is It Worth Investing in ironSource Ltd. (NYSE :IS) Right Now?